W1nterFr3ak/pyblackhat/README.md

 ```
 We send an [IOCTL](https://man7.org/linux/man-pages/man2/ioctl.2.html)(input/output control)  to the network card driver to enable promiscous(literaly lol) mode.<br>
 After successfully opening a raw socket, its time to receive network packets, for which you need to use the recvfrom api.
 We can also use the recv api.
 But recvfrom provides additional information.

+Aha we now we can assign thr recvfrom api to a variable to store our network packet and the next thing is to deconstruct it and retrieve required information.